Watching “Find the Music in You” again, when Fluttershy is singing for Big Mac, and I can’t decide between two interpretations of it.

 And she does.

-sherwood-sureshot asked: Any thoughts on the A.J./Apple family episodes we've had this season?
+sherwood-sureshot said: Any thoughts on the A.J./Apple family episodes we've had this season?

 My first thought is that I’m pleasantly surprised that we’ve had so many!
 And even a few from Applejack’s perspective!
 It’s a new era.